NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

     :rtype: :class:`DoubleParam<NatronEngine.DoubleParam>`

-Returns the :doc:`Param` controlling the opacity of the bezier.
+Returns the :doc:`Param` controlling the opacity of the Bezier.